NFCSmartMirror/NFCSmartMirror-App/example-app/README.md

 You can use `-Deploy` option so maven puts the resulting file into `<user-home>/.iolite/apps` automatically, e.g. `mvn -Deploy package`.

-To use the project in Eclipse, call `mvn eclipse:eclipse` to generate Eclipse project files.
+To use the project in Eclipse, call `mvn eclipse:eclipse -DdownloadJavadocs=true` to generate Eclipse project files.

 # User Interface Resources